 Yes, it could happen to any modern gadget which operates on the battery.
 It can be due to an overheating problem or other weather conditions.
 Therefore one must avoid any such visible signs of overheating.
 Take proper precautions with the battery as the lithium-ion can be reactive in certain situations.

-Also, if your Mac is performing way too slow than ever and if you’re experiencing trouble with its performance, you can go for the Cleanup My System tool.
-Cleanup My System is an amazing mac cleaning tool power-packed with some advanced set of features that can improve your Mac’s performance within no time and make it as good as new!
+Also, if your Mac is performing way too slow than ever and you’re experiencing trouble with overall performance, consider using a professional tool like Cleanup My System.
+It’s an excellent Mac cleaning tool power-packed with some advanced features that can improve your Mac’s performance within no time and make it as good as new!